 Amiable personality traits:

-Expressives are concerned with others’ well-being.
+Expressives tend to make decisions factoring in their emotions, and are often concerned with others’ well-being.
 Whether it’s their employees or their customers, the expressive personality type will want to know how decisions they make affect the people around them.
-They tend to be people-pleasers, but don’t be fooled -- expressives often have powerful personalities and use them to convince others of their strongly held convictions.
+They tend to be people-pleasers, but don’t be fooled — expressives often have powerful personalities and use them to convince others of their strongly held convictions.